 There’s a new book on the way here in N.E.
 Switzerland.
 My current full-length novel project has been chuntering along slowly, its progress slightly hampered by bringing out my novella series.
 However, a couple of weeks ago I signed a … Continue reading

 Most of my books have relatively vague locations.
-Somewhere in Yorkshire… a few miles from Newquay… between Glasgow and Edinburgh… Chosen Child, however, is set in lovely St Ives, and the main action in my newbie Death Wish takes place … Continue reading
+Somewhere in Yorkshire… a few miles from Newquay… between Glasgow and Edinburgh… Chosen Child, however, is set in lovely St Ives, and the main action in Death Wish takes place in Glasgow, … Continue reading

 Our lake – Lake Constance – is huge.
 536 square kilometres, to be exact.
 Standing on the banks on a misty day, you can almost imagine you’re gazing out over the Atlantic.
 The photo below was taken from the Austrian … Continue reading